Michaelpalacce/Server/README.md

 # Terminal Dependencies
 - If you have any issues with the terminal LOOK HERE: https://www.npmjs.com/package/node-pty?activeTab=readme

-# Environment variables
+# API Environment variables
-- APP_PORT - Which port the app is attached to
+- API_PORT - Which port the api will be running on
 - APP_ADDRESS - Which IP address to bind to
 - ADMIN_USERNAME and ADMIN_PASSWORD - in case of enabled security what are the password and the username
 - TERMINAL_TO_SPAWN - the name of the terminal process to spawn ( for example: In windows if you have git bash you can spawn bash.exe )
 - SSL_KEY_PATH - The ABSOLUTE path to the SSL key
 - SSL_CERT_PATH - The ABSOLUTE path to the SSL certificate

+# APP Environment variables
+- PORT - which port the front end app should listen on

 # Enabling SSL
 - Generate a certificate and point the SSL_KEY_PATH and SSL_CERT_PATH to their locations
-- Set the APP_PORT to 443

 # Adding users
 - If you want to add users go to the users page from the sidebar and click on the Add Users button